 In addition to the “wrongful birth” claim by Pacheco and Lemus, S.L.P. and other “defective” children may bring their own claims for “wrongful life,” in which they can recover expenses incurred in connection with medical treatment.
 The federal government argues, though, that the relationship between S.L.P.’s birth defects and Rodriguez’s mistake is too flimsy to support liability.
 The law, argues the United States, aims to compensate victims only for malfeasance that causes birth defects — and not that which simply causes an unwanted birth.

-Chief Circuit Judge Mary H. Murguia, Barack Obama appointee, certified this question to the Washington Supreme Court via order issued Monday:
+Chief Circuit Judge Mary H. Murguia, a Barack Obama appointee, certified this question to the Washington Supreme Court via order issued Monday:

 Under claims for wrongful birth or wrongful life, does Washington law allow extraordinary damages for costs associated with raising a child with birth defects when defendant(s) negligently provided contraceptive care even though plaintiff(s) did not seek contraceptives to prevent conceiving a child later born with birth defects?